The Most Incredible ThingReleased - 2011 Visitors' rating (plurality): ★★★☆☆

 The Boys' official website reported in early June 2010 that they had just finished writing the score, although in a mid-August interview Neil said that they needed to write one more scene—a late addition perhaps necessitated by rather practical matters of stagecraft.
 Even as late as October they affirmed that they still needed to compose music for "an extra scene."
 In early December 2010 the official website noted that Neil and Chris had just returned from several days in Wrocław, Poland, where orchestral parts of the ballet score had been recorded.
 Sven Helbig did the arrangements and, as noted above, Dominic Wheeler conducted the orchestra.
 The production of the ballet itself would involve 15 cast members and a 26-piece orchestra.

 After its initial 2011 run at Sadler's Wells, the ballet returned there for a second run in March 2012.
 One of the performances in its original run, however, was filmed; it had its world television premiere on July 1, 2011 on BBC4.
 So there's a distinct possibility that it may ultimately see DVD release.
 As for critical recognition, The Most Incredible Thing received the "Beyond Theatre Award" at the 2011 Evening Standard Theatre Awards, presented on November 20, 2011.
-Javier De Frutos has also been nominated for Best Modern Choreography at the Critics Circle Awards, scheduled for presentation on January 23, 2012.

 The fact that the CD credits cite Tennant/Lowe as lyricists as well as composers indicated that the ballet score isn't strictly instrumental—that we would o hear Neil's vocals on one or more of the tracks.
 But lyrics are indeed few and far between.
 The most notable lyric appears very briefly in "The Grind" in a rather unconventional manner: a short snippet of the PSB demo of "Baby."
 There are also brief (and somewhat distorted) lyrical elements in "The Clock 4/5/6," and a succinct recitation of the Ten Commandments can be heard in "The Clock 10/11/12."
 And we shouldn't ignore assorted countdowns, countups, and "tick-tocks."

 Not included on the CD—or, for that matter, in the original 2011 staging of the ballet—is a new scene titled "King's Lament," which the Boys' official website has described as an orchestral arrangement by Sven Helbig of the earlier segment "Help Me."
 Helbig characterized it on his Facebook page as "four minutes of desperate orchestra music."
-It indeed appeared in the ballet's March 2012 return engagement at Sadler's Wells, occuring in the revised second act of the ballet (which in its 2012 staging is changed from three acts to just two) shortly after the destruction of the magical clock.
+It indeed appeared in the ballet's March 2012 return engagement at Sadler's Wells, occurring in the revised second act of the ballet (which in its 2012 staging is changed from three acts to just two) shortly after the destruction of the magical clock.
 It reportedly helps express a greater sense of closeness between the king and his daughter than conveyed in the original production as the two of them share their mutual distress over the recent unfortunate turn of events. ("King's Lament" is not listed among the tracks below, however, since it's not included on the CD release.
 Thus far no plans have been announced for it even to be released in recorded form.)

 Not counting this late addition, the score is a little more than 83 minutes in length—just long enough to require its two CDs.
 (If it had been only about four minutes shorter, it would have fit onto one.)
 The first CD includes the original Acts 1 and 2, with the third act on the second.
 As a result, the second CD is significantly shorter than the first: it's less than 21 minutes long.
 It offers some of the most complex, sophisticated music written and released by Chris and Neil to date.
 Frankly, it's not to everyone's taste.
 (I've read a few online comments from people who despise it.
 Essentially, they just don't get it.)
 But to those who are open to the Boys stretching—no, more like smashing—their musical boundaries, the score of The Most Incredible Thing provides a most rewarding listening experience.